nightscout/trio-docs/docs/EN/operate/build.md

 ### First Xcode Build with Trio App Group

-If you previously built using Xcode when the Loop App Group was used, you may need to let Xcode connect with *Apple* to update the new Trio App Group.
+If you previously built using Xcode when the Loop App Group was used, you may need to let Xcode connect with *Apple* to update the new `Trio App Group`.
 See instructions at [Mac Build after App Group Change](#mac-build-after-app-group-change).

 [Top of Page](#build-and-update)